 - Inpatient dermatology consults at Barnes-Jewish Hospital and St. Louis Children’s Hospital

-Weekly didactic sessions include clinical unknowns, resident and attending clinical lectures, dermatopathology lectures, dermatopathology unknowns at the microscope, and basic science lectures.
+Didactic sessions include clinical unknowns, attending clinical lectures, dermatopathology lectures, and dermatopathology unknowns at the microscope .

 Every Thursday, our Dermatology Grand Rounds is held, bringing together our residents and faculty with dermatologists from the St. Louis community to discuss interesting and challenging patient cases.
 Additionally, Grand Rounds includes a series of talks by nationally-recognized speakers as well as student and resident presentations.

-Dermatology Journal Club is held weekly with in-depth discussion of relevant literature in clinical and scientific journals.
+Dermatology Journal Club is held three times each month with in-depth discussion of relevant literature in clinical and scientific journals.
+Additional residents sessions include a career development series, ethics discussions, and diversity, equity and inclusion sessions.

 The Washington University School of Medicine, Division of Dermatology participates in the National Residency Matching Program (NRMP).
 Applications are processed through the Electronic Residency Application Service (ERAS).